 Preheat the oven to 375F.
 Butter a sponge cake mold and line with parchment paper.
 Butter the parchment paper as well, ensuring that all the sides are properly covered.
 Instead of a sponge cake mold, 8 x 175ml-200ml pudding basins can be used as well.

 Place the dates, sugar and water in a saucepan and simmer gently for 10 minutes until the sugar has dissolved and the dates are soft.
+Let cool.

-Leave to cool, then blend in a Magic Bullet or similar food processor until smooth.
+Blend dates in a Magic Bullet or similar food processor until smooth.

 Carefully pour into the prepared baking dish of choice and bake for 25-30 minutes or until a toothpick emerges fairly clean when inserted in the thickest part.